Cuentos y Cantos al Monte

 Where - Pecos Wilderness, Santa Fe Forest via the Winsor Trail (link to map)

-Cost - $650.
+Cost - Sliding scale of $450, $550 or $650.
 Payment plans are available and a deposit of $150 is required to secure one’s spot (this goes toward the full amount).
-Full payment will be due by August 31st, 2025.
+Full payment will be due September 5th, 2025.
 This cost doesn’t include food, snacks or gear.
 Participants are responsible for those items, however we will provide camp stoves and fuel.

 Scholarships - We have an ongoing scholarship fund for our programs in an effort to raise full and partial waivers for New Mexican residents/diaspora that are Queer/Trans People of the Global Majority.
 Please share widely!